Leon-Leyang/GRP202116/README.md

 ## Getting Started

+#### Important Note: Do not change the file structure of this project.

 ### 1. Import SQL Database

 + Please make sure that you have **MySQL** installed.
 You could use the [MySQL Intallation Guide](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) for reference.